Sign up. Buy now. Learn more.

 A good example is Sprint, a company that provides cell phones and call plans.
 Sprint grew its customer base through this strategy.
 Currently, Sprint offers savings of $200 or more on the new Samsung Galaxy S6 Edge+.

 Verizon does the same thing, offering customers the chance to save $300 when they trade in a phone for a new one.
 In fact, most telecommunications service providers use “bonuses,” such as extra savings, free shipping, buy-one-get-one-free offers and rebates.
+Here the button text is essential to convey getting paid.

 Your landing page, promotional banners, sales copy and PPC ad campaigns will generate quality leads and customers to your business when your call-to-action button is clicked.